by Dee Watson

 We usually think of low-income people as poor, but many low-income people have significant assets, such as a nice home and car, and possibly rental property.
 Another group is family farmers whose farms may have appreciated but cannot generate large incomes.

-If North Carolina expands Medicaid and doesn’t change the recovery requirements, farmers unable to generate income above 138 percent of the federal poverty line may have leans placed in their farms.
+If North Carolina expands Medicaid and doesn’t change the recovery requirements, farmers unable to generate income above 138 percent of the federal poverty line may have liens placed in their farms.

 Dee Watson is the Libertarian candidate for NC Senate 16.
 She devoted 20 years of her professional life to oncology research, working as a statistician and statistical programmer for Duke University and in the pharmaceutical industry.
 Follow Dee on Twitter @ElectDeeWatson.